ssd-tutorials/ssdlight-jquery-lightbox/README.md

-# ssdlight-jquery-lightbox
+# ssdLight : Simple Lightbox with jQuery
-Exercise files for the course ssdLight : Simple Lightbox with jQuery
+Exercise files for the course **ssdLight : Simple Lightbox with jQuery**